Training & Education

 I completed my MA in Integral Counseling Psychology at the California Institute of Integral Studies in 2013.
 While in school, I served as the SF Crisis Services Manager for The Trevor Project, a nonprofit organization that provides crisis intervention and suicide prevention services for LGBTQ+* youth across the country.
 I completed a clinical traineeship at Queer LifeSpace in the Castro and a 2-year internship providing Restorative Justice counseling and case management for youth on probation in the East Bay.

 Prior to my education as a therapist, I worked in advocacy and direct services with LGBTQ+ communities for more than a decade.
 I served as Co-Director of the National Equality March on Washington in 2009.
 This grassroots mobilization demanded full federal LGBTQ+ equality and sped up the timeline for the passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
-In 2010, I co-founded GetEQUAL, a nonprofit activist organization that worked to hold elected officials accountable for their broken promises on civil rights for gender and sexual minorities.
+In 2010, I co-founded GetEQUAL, a nonprofit activist organization that worked to hold elected officials accountable for their broken promises on LGBTQ+ civil rights and protections.
 Our early work contributed to efforts to repeal the military’s discriminatory Don’t Ask, Don’t Tell policy.

 *Lesbian, Gay, Bisexual, Transgender, Queer, and others who identify as gender or sexual minorities